 The following row was added.
 Note that we could as well add multiple lists or dictionaries as rows.

-Note that using the iloc accessor will in this case return the following index error message:
+Note: that using the iloc accessor will in this case return the following index error exception:

 IndexError: iloc cannot enlarge its target object